gkjohnson/threejs-sandbox/screendoor-transparency/README.md

 # screendoor-transparency

-A shader mixin to add screendoor or dithered transparency to THREE shaders to enable stable, order-independent transparent rendering as the camera moves.
+A shader mixin to add screendoor or dithered transparency to THREE shaders to enable stable, order-independent transparent rendering as the camera moves and lighter, tinted shadows for transparent objects.

 [Demo here!](https://gkjohnson.github.io/threejs-sandbox/screendoor-transparency/)